lidlid/slate/source/index.html.md

 }
 ```

+### Enable a Campaign [POST]
-Disables an existing campaign.
+Enables an existing campaign.

 <aside class="notice">Disabling a campaign makes the campaign unavailable to users.
 Users scanning the associated marker will not receive any content.
 Note that disabling a campaign makes it unavailable to users but does not delete it.
 To make the campaign available to users re-enable it.</aside>

-### Enable a Campaign [POST]

 > Request